Sacred tree of Madagascar: one of the best attractions in the south!

-There are lots of great places to visit in Madagascar, but this sacred tree is probably one of the most impacting of my whole trip in the country!
-Especially if you love nature like I do, you want to find out more!
+There are lots of great places to visit in Madagascar, but this sacred tree was probably one of the most impressive sights of my entire trip around the country!
+If you love nature as I do, read on!

 Where to find the sacred tree?

-When is the best time to visit Miary Banyan Tree?
+When is the best time to visit Madagascar and the Miary Banyan Tree?

 Honestly, when I was checking the news about Toliara and Madagascar in general, I got a bit scared… However, if you follow those rules, there is really nothing to worry about!
-If you think Madagascar is dangerous, try to go to Brazil at night and you will see!
-It’s much worse!
+If you think Madagascar is dangerous, try to go to Brazil at night and you will see, it’s much worse!
 Most beautiful places on this Earth are not safe at night, let’s face it!
 So just take your precautions and you will be fine!
-I even had to cross Toliara several times at night and I simply locked all the doors of the car and everything was fine.
+I even had to cross Toliara several times at night and I simply locked all the car doors and everything was fine.